ccn-ccn/MyTV/README.md

 ## Apps Overview

 ### 📺 TV
 - Core app for watching live television via tuner or IPTV streams.
-- Supports **EPG (Electronic Program Guide)**, channel organization, and favorites.
 - Optimized for large-screen navigation with voice or remote control.